Large and moderate deviations for stochastic Volterra systems: General framework

 taking values in~$\bR^d$ with $d\geq 1$, where $\ep>0$, and $\vartheta_\ep >0$ tends to zero as~$\ep$ goes to zero.
 For each $\ep>0$, $X_0^\ep\in\bR^d$, $b_{\ep}:\bT\times\bR^d\to\bR^d$ and $\sigma_{\ep}:\bT\times\bR^d\to\bR^{d\times m}$ are Borel-measurable functions, and~$W$ is an~$m$-dimensional Brownian motion on the filtered probability space~$(\Omega,\cF,\{\cF_t\}_{t\in\bT},\bP)$ satisfying the usual conditions.
 The kernel function~$K:\bT\to\bR^d\times\bR^d$, of convolution type, is allowed to be singular, thus encompassing fractional processes, in particular the recent literature on rough volatility~\cite{Alos07,BFG16,EFR18,GJR14}.
 Components of the system are in general correlated, the correlation matrix being implicitly encoded in the diffusion coefficient~$\sigma_\ep$.
 General existence and uniqueness results for such stochastic Volterra equations are so far out of reach, and our conditions below are sufficient and general enough for most applications.
 In order to state them precisely, we first introduce several definitions and concepts:

 \begin{definition} For any $\ep>0$, a solution to~\eqref{eq:Xep} is an~$\bR^d$-valued progressively measurable stochastic process~$X^\ep$ satisfying~\eqref{eq:Xep} almost surely and such that

-We call it exact if it is pathwise unique. \end{definition} We shall assume that the (singular) convolution kernel satisfies the following condition, which is essentially a multivariate version of the one given in~\cite[Condition (2.5)]{ALP17}: \begin{assumption} The kernel~$K:\bT\to \bR^{d\times d}$ is an upper triangular matrix satisfying the following conditions: $K\in L^2(\bT:\bR^{d\times d})$ and there exists~$\gamma\in(0,2]$ such that, for~$h$ small enough,
+\end{definition} We shall assume that the (singular) convolution kernel satisfies the following condition, which is essentially a multivariate version of the one given in~\cite[Condition (2.5)]{ALP17}: \begin{assumption} The kernel~$K:\bT\to \bR^{d\times d}$ is an upper triangular matrix satisfying the following conditions: $K\in L^2(\bT:\bR^{d\times d})$ and there exists~$\gamma\in(0,2]$ such that, for~$h$ small enough,

 \end{assumption} We refer to~\cite[Example 2.3]{ALP17} for a broad range of kernels that satisfy this assumption.
 Of particular interest in mathematical finance is the Riemann-Liouville kernel~$K(t)=t^{H-\half}$, for $H\in(0,\half)$ implying~$\gamma=2H$.
-Moreover if~$\widetilde K$ is locally Lipschitz and~$K$ satisfies Assumption~\ref{assu:K} then so does the product~$K \widetilde K$; this includes the Gamma and Power-law kernels which are related to the class of Brownian Semistationary processes~\cite{BNS09}. \begin{remark} This setup covers in particular the following two useful forms for the kernel: \begin{itemize} \item $K = \mathrm{Diag}(k_1, \cdots, k_d)$ is a diagonal matrix, where each~$k_i:\bT\to\bR$ satisfies Assumption~\ref{assu:K}. \item The drift and diffusion coefficients of any sub-system of~\eqref{eq:Xep} can be convoluted with different kernels.
+Moreover if~$\widetilde K$ is locally Lipschitz and~$K$ satisfies Assumption~\ref{assu:K} then so does the product~$K \widetilde K$; this includes the gamma and power-law kernels which are related to the class of Brownian semistationary processes~\cite{BNS09}. \begin{remark} This setup covers in particular the following two useful forms for the kernel: \begin{itemize} \item $K = \mathrm{Diag}(k_1, \cdots, k_d)$ is a diagonal matrix, where each~$k_i:\bT\to\bR$ satisfies Assumption~\ref{assu:K}. \item The drift and diffusion coefficients of any sub-system of~\eqref{eq:Xep} can be convoluted with different kernels.
 As an example, the one-dimensional SVE

 is the first component of~\eqref{eq:Xep} with $d=2$ and